pryrt/nppConfigCheck/DEVNOTES.md

 file.
 That then makes it easy for me to uncomment the compareConfigFiles() function once it's ready.

-TODO: in directory version, map filenames to paths
+DONE: in directory version, map filenames to paths
-TODO: move zip-specific missing-files check to after the if-block,
+DONE: move zip-specific missing-files check to after the if-block,
     and make it work on either ZIP or the SRC (source archives require all files; destination archives do not) -- so will need a new constructor-parameter to determine whether SRC or DST.
+DONE: increase test coverage of the missing-files-check for SRC directory
 TODO: populate the rest of the config-file-defaults
 TODO: mergeContents: need to handle values-merging for some of the
     config elements, not just elements and attributes